theleharo/evkafka/docs/producers.md

 # Producers

-EVKafka uses a header `Message-Type` to match events against endpoints.
+EVKafka uses a header `Event-Type` to match events against endpoints.
 You can either add this header explicitly while producing events or use an `EVKafkaProducer`:

 ```python